Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Mengqi Chen for spotting an error in a proof in an earlier version of the paper.
 CD acknowledges support from EPSRC grant [EP/T51794X/1] as part of the Warwick CDT in Mathematics and Statistics and The Alan Turing Institute’s Enrichment Scheme.
 TD acknowledges support from a UKRI Turing AI acceleration Fellowship [EP/V02678X/1].
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC-BY) license to any Author Accepted Manuscript version arising from this submission.